AleksaC/aleksac.me/README.md

 - decent level of adoption

-Astro fit these perfectly, and the rewrite process was going smoothly for a subset of functionallity, so I decided to do a full rewrite.
+Astro fit these perfectly, and the rewrite process was going smoothly for a subset of functionality, so I decided to do a full rewrite.

 ### Getting started